I'll admit it ... I'm a stock junkie.

-So, any way you slice it, I'm a "stock guy."
-And yet, I like and own mutual funds.
+Any way you slice it, I'm a "stock guy."
+Yet I like and own mutual funds.

 Diversification -- how they do the voodoo they do

-First, let me say that I do not speak here of diversification as most people typically define it.
-It's old hat to say that mutual funds allow investors to diversify their investments, and, of course, that's true.
-Most mutual funds own 100 or more stocks, and that is certainly a more diversified portfolio than an average investor could (or should) attempt on his own.
+I'm not speaking of diversification here as it's typically defined.
+It's old hat to say that mutual funds allow investors to diversify their investments; of course that's true.
+Most mutual funds own 100 or more stocks, which is certainly a more diversified portfolio than average investors could (or should) attempt on their own.

-That's not to say that all of that diversification is necessarily a good thing.
-After all, once a portfolio reaches a certain size, the performance increasingly correlates with the overall market.
-Moreover, I often tend to agree with the more curmudgeonly investor types like Warren Buffett, who often believe there's only a limited number of stocks worth owning at any given time.
+But all that diversification isn't necessarily a good thing.
+Once a portfolio reaches a certain size, its performance increasingly correlates with the overall market.
+Moreover, I often tend to agree with the more curmudgeonly investor types like Warren Buffett, who believe there's only a limited number of stocks worth owning at any given time.

 Instead, I speak of diversification of style.
-Every successful investor has his own unique approach -- whether it's a slight tweaking of someone else's method, a synthesis of two or more well-known philosophies, or something entirely new and unique to him.
+Every successful investor has his or her own unique approach -- whether it's a slight tweaking of someone else's method, a synthesis of two or more well-known philosophies, or something entirely new and unique.
 But not all styles work equally well at all times.

-Say you're great at picking out the next hot tech idea like Apple
+Say you're great at picking out the next great tech growth story, perhaps the "next" Cisco Systems

 And the reverse is also true.
-You might be a hard-core value hound and go to sleep with Berkshire Hathaway shares under your pillow, but come up empty and befuddled when looking at the latest "new new thing."
+You might be a hard-core value hound and go to sleep with the Berkshire Hathaway annual report under your pillow, but come up empty and befuddled when looking at the latest "new new thing."
 So why not tag along with a mutual fund that has a proven track record for riskier growth investing?
-Say, something like Champion Funds pick T. Rowe Price Growth Stock

 A mutual fund, then, can be an avenue toward embracing a successful approach without changing your own personal style.
 One of the surest ways to founder in investing is to try to be a jack-of-all-trades -- dabbling in growth today and going with value tomorrow.
 Buy a good mutual fund, though, and you can add a different approach to your portfolio without altering your own style -- a good idea even for successful individual investors.